googlefonts/variable-components-spec/variable-components-spec.md

 | TCenterX | 0 |
 | TCenterY | 0 |

-The TCenterX and TCenterY values represent the “center of transformation”.
-This is separate from the component offset as stored in the ‘glyf’ table.
+The `TCenterX` and `TCenterY` values represent the “center of transformation”.
+This is separate from the component offset as stored in the `glyf` table.

-Details of how to build a transformation matrix, as pseudo-Python/fontTools code, where (X, Y) is the component offset:
+Details of how to build a transformation matrix, as pseudo-Python/fontTools code, where `(X, Y)` is the component offset from the `glyf` table:

     # Using fontTools.misc.transform.Transform
     t = Transform()  # Identity